-- 1. (U) In consultation with NSD and ODNI, NCTC will develop and deliver training regarding the applicable procedures to ensure NCTC personnel responsible for applying these procedures understand their responsibilities under these procedures. - 2.
-(U) NCTC will ensure that raw section 702-acquired information is only accessible to NCTC personnel (as defined above) who have received the required training.
+- 1. (U) In consultation with NSD and ODNI, NCTC will develop and deliver training regarding the applicable procedures to ensure NCTC employees responsible for applying these procedures understand their responsibilities under these procedures. - 2.
+(U) NCTC will ensure that raw section 702-acquired information is only accessible to NCTC employees (as defined above) who have received the required training.
 NCTC will maintain logs or records of users authorized to access the raw information.
 NCTC will ensure that the marking, moving, or other identification of information received in raw form as meeting the standard set forth in paragraph B(3) is tracked and auditable, and that a user who moves a particular communication is identifiable. - 3.
 (U) All section 702-acquired information retained by NCTC will be retained under appropriately secure conditions that limit access to such information only to authorized users and recipients in accordance with these procedures.
 The retention procedures herein apply to section 702-acquired information retained in any form.
-NCTC electronic and data storage systems may permit multiple authorized users to access the information simultaneously or sequentially and to share or transfer section 702-acquired information between systems.
+NCTC electronic and data storage systems may permit multiple authorized users to access the information simultaneously or sequentially and to share or transfer section 702-acquired information between systems. - 4.
+(U) NCTC's compliance with these procedures shall be subject to periodic review by NSD and ODNI.
+NSD and ODNI shall be permitted access to all information and materials necessary to evaluate NCTC's compliance with these procedures, consistent with the need to protect the security of NCTC sources and methods.
+NCTC shall maintain copies of disseminations of nonpublicly available information concerning unconsenting United States persons and make such disseminations available for review by NSD and ODNI.